Basic Information on Non-Carious Cervical Lesions (NCCLs)

 What is it?

 In most cases, NCCLs are asymptomatic or they may become symptomatic occasionally.
 If left untreated, the lesions will gradually over time (usually years) become more widespread or extend deeper into the teeth.
+In severe cases, the pulp of the tooth may develop infection or the tooth may fracture.

 What treatment do we recommend?